-Conditional acceptance means that the student will be limited to a 14 -16 semester hour course load in the first semester, as well as other requirements determined by the Admissions Committee.
+Conditional acceptance means that the student will be limited to a 14-16 semester-hour course loads in the first semester.
+Additional requirements may also be imposed.
 Conditional acceptance does not impose any academic sanction.

 Adult and Graduate Studies (AGS) Candidates